pottekkat/personal-website/content/posts/e2e-iterate.md

 tags: ["software engineering", "framework"]
 categories: ["Software Engineering"]
 cover:
-    image: "/images/e2e-iterate/pipeline-banner.jpg"
+    image: "/images/e2e-iterate/frame-banner.jpg"
-    alt: "Photo of pipelines fading into the horizon."
+    alt: "A man building a steel frame for a building."
     caption: "An amateur engineer's philosophy on building software."
     relative: false
 ---

-Even though I'm not much of an experienced indie developer (or a software engineer, for that matter), one design philosophy that has always worked for me while working on side projects was "end-to-end, iterate."
+Even though I don't have much experience designing and building software, one philosophy that has always worked for me was "end-to-end, iterate."

-The key idea is to build an entire end-to-end framework for the project and then add the features that make the project in subsequent iterations.
-This happens before you make an MVP and is not a replacement for traditional iterative development models but something that complements it during the initial development phase.
+The idea is to build an entire end-to-end framework for the software project and then add the features that make the project in subsequent iterations.
+This should happen before you make an MVP and is not a replacement for traditional iterative development models but something that complements it during the initial phases.

 Let me explain.

 Recently, I started working on a pure client-side search library called [soek](https://github.com/pottekkat/soek) using TinyGo and WebAssembly.
 The goal of building this was to 1. learn how to work with WebAssembly and 2. because I use a client-side search library in my blog website.

 Having little to no prior experience in WebAssembly, I had no clue where to start.
-Still, having written Go code primarily in the last four years, I decided to pick Go and use the Tiny Go compiler to optimize the size of the Wasm binaries.
+Still, having written Go code primarily in the last four years, I decided to pick Go and use the TinyGo compiler to optimize the size of the Wasm binaries.
 Going through some documentation and tutorials, I set up a basic web app using a Go/Wasm binary and some JavaScript glue code.

-I can proceed to build my project, but now I have a choice on how to proceed.
-I could either learn about search algorithms, figure out what algorithm I should use, implement it, and then package it into a client-side search library, or I could build a library with a naive search, build an example site that uses this library so that it is easy to iterate, open source the repo and write a readme, and then learn about search algorithms and gradually improve the library.
+With this, I can proceed to build my project, but now I can choose how to proceed.
+I could either:

+1. Learn about search algorithms, figure out what algorithm I should use, implement it, and then package it into a client-side search library.
+2. Or I could build a library with a naive search, build an example site that uses this library so that it is easy to iterate, open source the repo and write a readme, and then learn about search algorithms and gradually improve the library.

 I chose the latter.

 The first step was to write the Go code for the search.
-The goal is to not write a robust, efficient, and effective search algorithm (that comes later) but to write a very naive algorithm that can do a search.
+The goal was to not write a robust, efficient, and effective search algorithm (that comes later) but to write a very naive algorithm that can perform a search.

 My naive algorithm just takes an index and a search term and checks if that term is present and, if so, at which element of the index.
-All it does is string comparison; the result is a list of documents containing the string in no particular order.
-Very naive and very ineffective.
+All it does is string comparison; the result is a list of documents containing the string in no particular order—very naive, very ineffective.

 But it serves the purpose!

 Next, I wrote the JavaScript glue code that wraps around the Go/Wasm code that end users can use.
 This code exports functions that users can use to add search to their websites.